 We had a short break to get changed, have something to eat and prepare ourselves for our show.
 We enjoyed a vocal warm up backstage before going on.

-Here we are with Cruise Directors Simona & Dennis pre-curtain.
+Here we are with the lovely Cruise Directors Simona & Dennis pre-curtain.

 And then we were on for our first show of the night!